prabh-me/App-engine-calculator/README.md

 App-engine-calculator
 =====================

-A calculator using Google App Engine and Python.
+A calculator app using Google App Engine and Python.